How much magnesium in milk, dairy & vegan milks?

 Actually, the only cheeses providing more magnesium than 2% of the DV per serving are Parmesan.
 Edam, brie, and Gouda.
 Parmesan is the richest cheese in magnesium, containing 9.9 mg per serving, which is 2.4% of the DV.

 Thus, we can’t depend on cheese to get the required daily dose of magnesium.
 Most noteworthy, cheese is particularly high in saturated fat.
-Most cheeses have about 5 g of saturated fat per 1 oz.
+Most cheeses have about 5 grams of saturated fat per 1 oz.
 This amount is 40% of the maximum safe intake!

 Do plant-based milks have more magnesium than cow’s milk?